-Aspirespace is one of Britain's leading rocket engineering societies, with over two decades of experience in the design and construction of small rocket vehicles and associated hardware.
-Our activities include the design, construction and testing of hybrid rocket engines, rocket vehicles, and spaceplane prototypes designed to explore new ways of cheaply accessing the fringes of Space.
+We have three decades of experience in the design and construction of small rocket vehicles and associated hardware.
+Our activities include the design, construction and testing of rocket engines, rocket vehicles, and spaceplane prototypes, designed to explore new ways of cheaply accessing the fringes of Space.

 The society is a membership-based organisation.
-Our members are engineers, scientists and other enthusiasts with an interest in building and operating rockets and space hardware, with the common dream of creating Britain's own space programme.
-Several of our members, as well as ex-Aspire members, also work on commercial launch vehicles (Reaction engine's Skylon, Newton Launch Systems' UK microsat launcher, and Booster Industries' spaceplane) giving the society a strong knowledge base.
+Our members are engineers, scientists and other enthusiasts with an interest in building and operating rockets and space hardware, with the common goal of training for the new commercial Space industry.

 Rick Newlands, Aspirespace Chairman